Positional Encoder Graph Quantile Neural Networks for Geographic Data: Method

 \section{Method}

-In this work, we propose a novel approach to spatial data prediction tasks: the Positional Encoder Graph Quantile Neural Network (\textbf{PE-GQNN}).
-Algorithm \ref{alg:alg1} shows the step-by-step procedure to train a \textbf{PE-GQNN} model, and Figure \ref{fig:draw} illustrates its complete pipeline.
-Here, each rectangle labeled "GNN" and "LINEAR" represents a set of one or more neural network layers, with the type of each layer defined by the title inside the rectangle.
+In this work, we introduce the \textbf{Positional Encoder Graph Quantile Neural Network (PE-GQNN)}, a novel framework for predictive modeling on spatial data.
+Algorithm \ref{alg:alg1} shows the step-by-step procedure to train a \textbf{PE-GQNN} model.

+Figure \ref{fig:draw} illustrates its complete pipeline.
+Here, each rectangle labeled "GNN", "LINEAR" and "MONOTONIC" represents a set of one or more neural network layers, with the type of each layer defined by the title inside the rectangle.
 At each layer, a nonlinear transformation (e.g.~ReLU) may be applied.
-Each datapoint $p_i$ comprises three components $p_i = \{y_i, \bm{x}_i, \bm{c}_i \}$.
-The component $y_i$ is the target variable, and as the focus here is regression, then $y_i$ is a continuous scalar.
-Additionally, $\bm{x}_i$ is the feature vector and $\bm{c}_i$ contains the geographical coordinates associated with observation $i$.

-After initializing the model and hyperparameters, the first step of \textbf{PE-GQNN} is to randomly sample a batch $B$ of datapoints, $p_1, \ldots, p_{n_B}$.
-The batch can be fully represented by the target ${\bm{y}_B}_{(n_B \times 1)}$, features ${\bm{X}_B}_{(n_B \times p)}$, and coordinates matrices ${\bm{C}_B}_{(n_B \times 2)}$, respectively.
-The next step uses the matrix of geographical coordinates $\bm{C}_B = \left[ \bm{c}_1, \ldots, \bm{c}_{n_B} \right]^{\top}$ to obtain spatial embeddings for each datapoint (Algorithm \ref{alg:alg1}, Step \ref{alg:alg1-pe}).
-This process receives $\bm{C}_B$ as input, and after passing through deterministic sinusoidal transformations and a fully-connected NN, outputs the spatial embedding matrix of the batch ${\bm{C}_B^{emb}}_{(n_B \times u)}$, containing the spatial context of each pair of coordinates. $\bm{C}_B$ is also used to compute the distance between each pair of datapoints (Algorithm \ref{alg:alg1}, Step \ref{alg:alg1-dist}).
+After initializing the model and hyperparameters, the first step of \textbf{PE-GQNN} is to randomly sample a batch $B$ of datapoints.
+The next step projects the matrix of geographical coordinates $\bm{C}_B$ into the positional embeddings, ${\bm{C}_B^{emb}}_{(n_B \times u)}$ (Algorithm \ref{alg:alg1}, Step \ref{alg:alg1-pe}). $\bm{C}_B$ is also used to compute the distance between each pair of datapoints (Step \ref{alg:alg1-dist}).
 From these distances and a predefined number of nearest neighbors, a graph can be constructed, with each datapoint as a node and edge weights computed from the distances, leading to the batch adjacency matrix $\bm{A}_B$.